Good publicity is literally something you can’t buy. And an interview with a member of the press is one of your main gateways to good publicity.

 DO be available for an interview.

-Reporters are extremely busy.
-Respect their time.
+Reporters are extremely busy, so it’s in your best interest to respect their time.
 Don’t make them call you four times before you return a call.
-Don’t make them hire a private investigator to devise your whereabouts.
 Call or write back as soon as you can, preferably the same day.

 DO realize that a bad reporter can misconstrue your words, and will likely do this.